 g) The content of χMCF data may be incomplete to a certain extent.
 This addresses the fact that new data is created continuously and needs to be stored throughout the course of CAx processes, without changing its vessel.

-h) χMCF follows the max-min principle: It contains information as much as necessary and, at the same time, as little as possible.
+h) χMCF follows the max-min principle.
+It contains information as much as necessary and, at the same time, as little as possible.

 i) χMCF shall enable the reconstruction of connections at any certain stage of the involved processes without loss of data or risk of ambiguities.